Code-Institute-Submissions/redesigned-octo-engine/README.md

   * Example acceptance criteria:
     * The 'The Monkees' page is shown

+* As a Mobile user I want to click on the 'Mobile Hamburger' and be shown the menu items

+  * Example acceptance criteria:
+    * The mobile menu items are visible

+* As a Mobile user I want to click on the 'Mobile Close' button and the menu items are hidden

+  * Example acceptance criteria:
+    * The mobile menu items are not visible

 ### Home page User Stories

 * As a user I want to see a video icon on the 'Home' page.